xd009642/tarpaulin/README.md

         --workspace              Test all packages in the workspace

 OPTIONS:
-    -Z <FEATURES>...                 list of unstable nightly only flags --ciserver <SERVICE>         Name of service, supported services are: travis-ci, travis-pro, circle-ci, semaphore, jenkins and codeship.
+    -Z <FEATURES>...
+List of unstable nightly only flags --ciserver <SERVICE>         Name of service, supported services are: travis-ci, travis-pro, circle-ci, semaphore, jenkins and codeship.
                                      If you are interfacing with coveralls.io or another site you can also specify a name that they will recognise.
 Refer to their documentation for this.
+        --config <FILE>              Path to a toml file specifying a list of options this will override any other options set
         --coveralls <KEY>            Coveralls key, either the repo token, or if you're using travis use $TRAVIS_JOB_ID and specify travis-{ci|pro} in --ciserver
     -e, --exclude <PACKAGE>...
 Package id specifications to exclude from coverage.
 See cargo help pkgid for more